“Angus Moon QC is a suave and articulate silk able to advise pragmatically whilst maintaining a good relationship with clients.”

 experience & expertise

 Angus has been instructed by both employers and employees in cases determined by all levels of the judiciary.
 He has particular expertise in High Court actions involving claims for injunctive relief for breach of disciplinary procedures and restrictive covenants.
-He has substantial experience in large scale discrimination and whistle blowing claims involving medical practitioners and the police.
+In 2021 he was involved in one of the first cases involving injunctive relief sought against a private hospital employer.
+He has substantial experience in large scale discrimination and whistleblowing claims involving medical practitioners and the police.

 Angus has particular experience of the Department of Health publication “Maintaining High Professional in the Modern NHS” (MHPS).
-He has been instructed in a number of the seminal injunction cases involving MHPS and the predecessor to MHPS (HC(90)9) and is regularly instructed by both Trusts and doctors in disciplinary and injunction proceedings.
+He has been instructed in a number of the seminal injunction cases involving MHPS and the predecessor to MHPS (HC(90)9) and is regularly instructed by both Trusts, doctors and police forces in disciplinary and injunction proceedings.

 Angus has chaired a number of employment inquiries relating to sexual misconduct by employees, serious surgical and other medical incompetence and bullying and harassment by senior employees.